 Gallup has found a manager's attitude and level of engagement directly impacts the engagement of their team:

 This means their lack of happiness and attitude will infect their team, costing you all of their productivity and risking turnover for everyone.

-Give it a few months to trying and seeing how you’re working hard to help everyone on the team.
-If they still aren’t cooperative, then you should be candid with them about applying for jobs elsewhere that would make them happy, or letting them go.
+Give it a few months to try and see how you're working hard to help everyone on the team.
+If they still aren't cooperative, then you should be candid with them about applying for jobs elsewhere that would make them happy, or let them go.

 On the flip side, don't give up on anyone too soon; if it was a close call between you and them, give them space and focus on those who are willing to work with you.

 Fear of missing out is powerful, especially when a manager may realize they're hurting their whole team by fighting you instead of collaborating.
 If they see you helping others and acting in everyone's best interests, they may come around.
 It just may not be overnight.